stelgenhof/NTPClient/README.md

 A full working example is included in the examples folder.

+Making this library was heavily inspired by the wonderful [NTPClient Library](https://github.com/gmag11/NtpClient) of [Germán Martín](https://github.com/gmag11).

-## Disclaimer
+# Disclaimer

 The [SNTP](https://tools.ietf.org/html/rfc4330) protocol is a simple implementation of the [NTP](https://tools.ietf.org/html/rfc5905) protocol, therefore disregarding time drift values and using simplified ways of system clock adjustment methods.
 Hence, complete accuracy and reliability can not be guaranteed however time synchronization in the range of 1 to 2 seconds is achievable.

 This NTPClient library is designed for the ESP8266 device only.
 Other [MCU](https://en.wikipedia.org/wiki/Microcontroller) like Arduino, etc. are not supported.

 [DST](https://en.wikipedia.org/wiki/Daylight_saving_time) is currently not supported.
 The use of DST varies by region or country and can also change over time.

-## Dependencies
+# Dependencies

 This library makes use of the [Time](https://github.com/PaulStoffregen/Time.git) library.
 You need to add it to use this NTPClient.

-## Contributing
+# Contributing

 Contributions are encouraged and welcome; we are always happy to get feedback or pull requests on Github :)

-## License
+# License

 The NTPClient library is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 For the full copyright and license information, please see the [LICENSE](LICENSE.md) file that was distributed with this source code.